The Trump trade looks dead

 No group benefited more from Trump's victory than financials, and a large part of that is due to expectations of looser regulation.

-Trump signed an executive order on February 3 instructing the Treasury Department to look into changing or repealing the Dodd-Frank Act, the largest piece of post-financial-crisis regulation on banks.
-The president also said on April 4 he wanted to give Dodd-Frank a 'haircut.'
+Trump signed an executive order on February 3 instructing the Treasury Department to look into changing or repealing the Dodd-Frank Act, the largest piece of post-financial crisis regulation on banks.
+The president also said on April 4 he wants to give Dodd-Frank a 'haircut.'

-Despite this, no plans have advanced regarding Dodd-Frank, and members of the Trump administration including Mnuchin and Cohn have suggested that they support a new version of the Glass-Steagall Act that would separate commercial and investment banks.
+Despite this, there have been no plans advanced regarding Dodd-Frank and members of the Trump administration including Mnuchin and Cohn have suggested that they support a new version of the Glass-Steagall Act that would separate commercial and investment banks.

-Looser regulations would be music to JPMorgan CEO Jamie Dimon's ears.
-He took a shot at heightened post-financial-crisis regulation in a company earnings call on April 13, arguing that the complex web of government oversight had dampened banks' willingness to lend.
+That would be music to JPMorgan CEO Jamie Dimon's ears.
+He took a shot at heightened post-financial crisis regulation in a company earnings call on April 13, arguing that the complex web of government oversight has dampened banks' willingness to lend.
 Dimon called many of the new rules 'hastily developed' and said the result has been a 'complex, highly risky and unpredictable operating environment.'

 A tax on imports in the form of a border adjustment tax or tariffs was part of Trump's platform, but the market is discounting that the change will happen.

-The White House press secretary, Sean Spicer, suggested that a '20% border tax' was being considered by the White House in January; he seemed to be describing a border-adjustment tax.
+White House Press Secretary Sean Spicer suggested that a '20% border tax' was being considered by the White House in January and seemed to be describing a border adjustment tax.

-Not only has a tax-reform bill failed to materialise, but Trump administration officials have started to talk down the possibility of a border-adjustment tax.
+Not only has the aforementioned tax reform bill failed to materialise, but Trump administration officials have started to talk down the possibility of a border adjustment tax.

 Bank of America conducted a survey that highlighted the lowered expectations for tax reform, which have mirrored the change in fortune for retail.